Gijs-Koot/python-training/README.md

 ## 4 Working with Python

+* Git
+    * Repositories and code sharing
 * Scripts and packages
     * If __name__ == “__main__”
-    * Creating submodules
-    * Logging
+    * Using other scripts
 * External data
     * HTML, HTTP en .json
-    * Using requests to get data
+    * Using requests to get or upload data
     * Storing data with pandas and sqllite
+* Dashboards with Bokeh
+* Case studies

+## Leftovers

 * Download and read dataset from https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting/data.
-* Epilogue: What is programming?
-    * Language vs. interpreters
-    * Processes and files
-    * Inside the process; objects, pointers and garbage collection

 ## Topics